2025 Fair dates: August 7 - 10, 2025

 • Herdsmanship/Exhibitorship in youth project areas is the responsibility of the youth Exhibitors, not parents.

-• All animals must be un-blanketed (from 10 a.m.-9 p.m.) each day of the Fair except on the day the animals are washed prior to judging.
-In the event of extremely bad weather conditions, blanketing may be permitted when authorized by the Superintendent.
+• All animals must be un-blanketed (from 10:00 a.m. to 9:00 p.m.) each day of the Fair except on the day the animals are washed before judging.
+In bad weather conditions, blanketing may be permitted when authorized by the Superintendent.

-• The Fair is open to the public for viewing until 9 p.m., and the animal exhibits are an exceptionally popular favorite for them to see.
+• The Fair is open to the public until 9:00 p.m., and the animal exhibits are exceptionally popular with visitors.

-• Herdsmanship/Exhibitorship will run 10 a.m.-9 p.m. (between 9 a.m. - 9:30 p.m. there must be at least one person present for safety reasons) each day except Sunday 10 a.m. - 6 p.m.
-Herdsmanship/Exhibitorship ends on Sunday when the exhibit area has been cleared of all animals and/or displays and cleaned.
+• Herdsmanship/Exhibitorship ends on Sunday when the exhibit area has been cleared of all animals and displays and cleaned.

 • Clubs with members exhibiting in the Grange Hall and the Lodge Building are encouraged to work on Exhibitorship duty.

-• Signs up for a given period of time in blocks of 2 to 4 hours.
-Members must dress appropriately, meet, and interact with the public, keep a watchful eye on exhibits, maintain exhibits, and keep exhibit areas clean and attractive.
+• Exhibitors sign up for a given period in blocks of 2 to 4 hours.
+Members must dress appropriately, meet and interact with the public, keep a watchful eye on exhibits, maintain exhibits, and keep exhibit areas clean and attractive.

 • Each attendant will wear the Exhibit Attendant Badge and apron.
-Report to the Superintendent or their assistant at least 5 minutes before the shift starts for instructions.
+For instructions, report to the Superintendent or their assistant at least 5 minutes before the shift starts.

 • An adult will also be assigned to aid the attendant when needed.